 Primary note of pears.
 Solid brightness and sweetness flirt with each other at the right levels.

-Rewatching La La Land with bae, and it’s just as good the second time around. — a year ago
+Rewatching La La Land with bae, and it’s just as good the second time around. — 3 years ago

 Such incredible Eola-Amity Hills Riesling.
 Bill has some serious talent.
 Such finesse, nimbleness, and purity coexisting with dense concentration.
 Perfect balance of RS in this homage to the Spätlese Prädikatswein Rieslings of Germany.
 Honestly rivals some pretty stellar German examples, IMO.
 Pours a pale to medium (-) intensity straw hue.
 Medium (+) concentration of aromatics of ripe white peach, pure wet slate minerality, Thai basil, cardamom, a slight sesame oil savoriness, some slight lees influence, and jasmine and honeysuckle floral notes.
 On the palate, there's more ripe stone fruit, an extra jolt of pure slate mineral freshness, cardamom, honeycomb, and jasmine floral tones.
 High acid, moderate RS (~35g/l), light to medium (-) body with great supple texture from lees and RS.
 Alcohol is decently low and refreshing at 10%.
 Impeccable balance, great length and complexity.
 Seriously killer stuff. — 6 years ago